Microsoft introduced a new product called Microsoft Endpoint Manager. SCCM or ConfigMgr and Intune re-branding are

 - Microsoft Endpoint Manager Configuration Manager (MEMCM)

-It was quiet surprising announcement during Microsoft Ignite that SCCM and Intune are becoming one product.
+It was quite a surprising announcement during Microsoft Ignite that SCCM and Intune are becoming one product.
 And it’s called MEM.
 I never had any clue about these changes!!

 Re-brand Intune to MEM Intune – MEMI 🙂 🤣🤣 that is my speculation.
 I don’t know what exactly Intune will be called.

 What is Changing in SCCM and Intune World?

 As per David James- > Is #SCCM finally dead?
 No, but it is rebranded, and I will be doing my best to retire the hashtag.
 I consider there are 3 parts to this announcement, the first is out.
 The t ey pillars are coming today and tomorrow. …#ConfigMgr#Memcm#Mempowered

 @djammmer – “Microsoft Endpoint Manager is a big step forward as we clarify our vision for the future of modern management.
 Co-management is a destination”!!
 Not a brie, it can be a destination.

 More details about SCCM & Intune Changes